ART THAT MATTERSby Spannenburg.Art

 Confronting the illusion of tolerance through the lens

-SPANNENBURG het hierdie werk geskep om die diskrepansie tussen 'n nasie se reputasie vir openheid en die rou, geleefde realiteit van diegene wat afwyk van die heteronormatiewe blik te belig.
-Die kunswerk verhef die persoonlike narratief van beoordeel word vir 'n mens se "gene en DNA" tot 'n universele institusionele dialoog oor menseregte en sigbaarheid.
-Soos STAN waarnemings maak oor die publiek se reaksie op sy natuurlike teenwoordigheid: Ek is teleurgesteld dat mense my beoordeel vir iets waaraan ek self niks kan doen nie, maar wat uit my gene en DNA kom.
+SPANNENBURG het hierdie werk geskep om die diskrepansie uit te lig tussen 'n nasie se reputasie vir openheid en die rou, geleefde werklikheid van diegene wat afwyk van die heteronormatiewe blik.
+Die kunswerk verhef die persoonlike narratief van geoordeel word vir 'n mens se "gene en DNA" tot 'n universele institusionele dialoog oor menseregte en sigbaarheid.
+Soos STAN waarneem oor die publiek se reaksie op sy natuurlike teenwoordigheid: Ek is teleurgesteld dat mense my oordeel vir iets waaraan ek self niks kan doen nie, maar wat uit my gene en DNA kom.
 Deur STAN vas te vang te midde van die skaduwees en skerp naalde van die kwas, skep SPANNENBURG 'n heiligdom wat beide 'n wegkruipplek en 'n pedestal is.
-Hierdie stuk is 'n lewensbelangrike verkryging vir versamelaars wat kuns soek wat funksioneer as beide 'n estetiese wonder en 'n diepgaande sosiale spieël.
+Hierdie stuk is 'n noodsaaklike verkryging vir versamelaars wat kuns soek wat beide as 'n estetiese wonder en 'n diepgaande sosiale spieël dien.

 Visual Analysis